-Will consolidate, strengthen and streamline our existing Mountains to Sea Provider Organisation (MTSPO) network and ensure strategic delivery of our programmes and projects for up to 108 catchment groups/communities from the mountains to the sea across 15 regions of Aotearoa.
+Consolidates, strengthens and streamlines our existing Mountains to Sea Provider Organisation (MTSPO) network and ensure strategic delivery of our programmes and projects for up to 108 catchment groups/communities from the mountains to the sea across 15 regions of Aotearoa.
 This includes the provision of 'Catchment Coordinators' who provide direct support to catchment groups, and 'Catchment Connectors' who provide wider community engagement and training.